goldstack/goldstack/workspaces/docs/docs/templates/dynamodb/development.md

   emailVerified: true,
 });
 ```

+Note that the attributes defined in `UserEntity` need to be copied due to a bug in DynamoDBToolbox: [jeremydaly/dynamodb-toolbox#310](https://github.com/jeremydaly/dynamodb-toolbox/issues/310).

 If you want to use the plain Node.js SDK method, you can utilise the methods `getTableName` and `connect` which are also included in the package: